After Closing, Is the Seller Responsible for Any Repairs In Garland

 Buyers in Texas should be aware of their post-closing repair rights and responsibilities.
 While sellers are responsible for disclosing any known defects or problems with the property, buyers should also take precautions to protect themselves.

-This includes thoroughly inspecting the property prior to closing and ensuring that all required repairs are included in the purchase agreement.
-Buyers should also carefully review the warranty and insurance options available to them, as well as negotiate with the seller for any necessary repairs or credits.
+This includes thoroughly inspecting the property before closing and ensuring all required repairs are included in the purchase agreement.
+Buyers should also carefully review the warranty and insurance options available to them and negotiate with the seller for any necessary repairs or credits.

 By considering these factors, buyers can ensure a smooth transition into their new home and avoid unexpected repair costs.